“My Wealthy Family Won’t Approve of My Poor Boyfriend”

 Your first question is easiest to answer, so I’ll start there: no, love is NOT enough to sustain a happy, long-term relationship.
 It’s certainly not enough to sustain something as serious as a marriage.
 In addition to love, you need: shared values; mutual respect; compatibility; some common interests; and a shared vision for the future.
 You also need to be on the same page in terms of finances.

-You’re very young and sound very naive.
+You’re very young and sound naive.
 That’s not a bad thing, necessarily, but it doesn’t bode well for the happy longevity of this relationship — or, frankly, any relationship, any time soon.
 You have a lot of ideas of how things are “supposed” to be with little, if any, idea of how reality works.
 A college degree — even from a wonderful school — doesn’t guarantee an immediate, well-paying job.
-A marriage — even to someone financially successful — doesn’t guarantee “safety,” and following everything your parents ever taught you was right — for you, for them, for your culture — doesn’t guarantee happiness.
+A marriage — even to someone financially successful — doesn’t guarantee “security,” and following everything your parents ever taught you was right — for you, for them, for your culture — doesn’t guarantee happiness.

 The best way to personal fulfillment, both in your relationships and in your career, is to figure out what YOU want.
 Forget for a moment, if you can, what your family’s expectations are, and what you think society expects, and think about what you want for yourself.
 Do you want to be a wife and mother?
 Do you want to stay home with the kids?
 Do you want a husband who is emotionally attentive and a hands-on father, even if it means bringing home less money that maybe your father did?
 Or, would you prefer a man who is career-driven and financially ambitious, even if he has to sacrifice time away from you to meet his goals?

 You talk about your boyfriend “struggling in life” as if you’re immune to struggles yourself – as if struggles are something you might catch by proximity, a risk you take being intimate with someone who isn’t wealthy.
 But everyone struggles.
 Everyone.
 Some people’s struggles are more obvious than others.
 And not every struggle can be solved with the flick of a credit card or the material comforts you’ve been used to all your life.
-Some struggles — most struggles, actually — are relieved most effectively by compassion, generosity of spirit, faith in something bigger than one’s self, and commitment and trust.
+Some struggles are relieved most effectively by compassion, generosity of spirit, faith in something bigger than one’s self, and commitment and trust.

 I don’t know what your boyfriend’s specific story is.
 He may not be a catch at all, but not because he doesn’t have a college degree or hasn’t found great financial or career success.
 Those things aren’t what make a person worth investing in, not really.
 He may have other things that keep him from being the kind of partner someone like you might want to have for the long-term.
 Or, he may be exactly the kind of man who will pick you up when you inevitably fall — and you will fall.